khadas/khadas_docs/linux/source/vim1/SetupTFTPServer.md

 * Configuration

-Edit the file `/etc/default/tftpd-hpa` as the root user, and edit the line look like this:
+As root, edit `/etc/default/tftpd-hpa`, and locate the line that looks similar to:

 ```bash
 TFTP_DIRECTORY="/usr/lib/tftpboot"
 ```

-change the dir to `/srv/tftp`
+Change the dir to `/srv/tftp`.

 ```bash
 TFTP_DIRECTORY="/srv/tftp"